-Table 11: Summary of validation results for the current CMIC cloud phase and cloud liquid water path (POD stands for Probability Of Detection)
+Table 11: Summary of validation results for the current CMIC cloud phase and cloud liquid waterpath (POD stands for Probability Of Detection; FAR stands for False Alarm Ratio)

 Two CMIC output fields are used to describe the quality and processing conditions (see in 5.2.2.4 and [RD.2.]).
 They include information on the lack of NWP fields or satellite non mandatory channels which leads to a decrease of CMIC quality.